rogerHuntGauntlet/Totogi-Trino/README.md

 A web-based interface that allows users to:
 - Write and execute SQL queries against TMF APIs
+- Send TMF API requests that get converted to SQL queries for legacy systems
 - View query results in a tabular format
 - Save and reuse previous queries
 - Export results to various formats (CSV, JSON, Excel)

 **Key Features:**
 - Interactive SQL editor with syntax highlighting
+- TMF API request builder with endpoint and method selection
+- Bidirectional conversion between SQL and TMF API formats
 - Results visualization with sorting and filtering
 - Query history management
 - Export capabilities